Table of Contents

 Most genealogists subscribe to multiple lists, especially the general ones, and most genealogists interested in genetic genealogy belong to GENEALOGY-DNA.
 If the announcement has to do with genetic genealogy, and it has already been made on GENEALOGY-DNA, especially if there is a thread about it going on there, please do not re-post the announcement to other lists.
 If announcements are shotgunned to multiple lists, not only are people going to get bombarded with multiple copies of the announcement, they're going to be subjected to multiple simultaneous threads about it.

 What's a "newbie"?
 Or a "lurker"?

 These are descriptive terms, neither of which is in any way derogatory, so please don't take it as an insult if someone identifies you as either one.

 "Newbie" means someone who is new to something, still "learning the ropes."
 It behoves every experienced person (every "Old Timer") to help the Newbie advance to "Old Hand" status as quickly and painlessly as possible.

-A "lurker" is someone who subscribes to the list (i.e., "follows" the list), without ever posting to it for whatever reason, which is no one else's business, but their own.
+A "lurker" is someone who subscribes to a mailing list (i.e., "follows" the list), without ever posting to it for whatever reason, which is no one else's business, but their own.
 Please note that the vast majority of subscribers are lurkers because some 80-90% of list members never post, at all.
 There is utterly no reason to snear at lurking or lurkers.
-As list admin, I'm gratified that they find the list sufficiently interesting to subscribe, and the active subscribers should be equally grateful that so many people are interested in what they have to say.
+As list admin, I'm gratified that they find the list sufficiently interesting to subscribe, and the active posters should be equally grateful that so many people are interested in what they have to say.